Taking A Stand: New Beginnings

 Half amused, half resolute, Logan grunted.
 He gazed out at the yard, where the rusted swing set crouched like old scars across the grass.
 Dar never let him get rid of it before.
 Something’s shifted.
 “Consider it gone.
 I’ll hacksaw it after the room’s done.
 No mercy for nostalgia.”
 He pushed off the counter and rolled a shoulder, letting his jaw soften.
 “Dar—if the silence gets too loud, text me.
 I’ll leave the painting and come find you.”

-From the kitchen came the unmistakable scrape of a chair against tile, followed by Logan’s voice—clipped and irritable.
+First came the scrape of a chair against tile, followed by Logan’s voice, sharp and irritable.
 “Sean, if you use my mug again, I’ll cut your bloody hands off.”

 “Chalk outline?
 Bit dramatic, love.
 I was thinking more… crime-scene chic.
 Very Berlin underground.”
 Sean ducked under the towel, paint freckling his forearm like dried blood.